-I spent two weeks in Cuba at the beginning of a long 6 month trip and wish I hard read any kind of Cuba packing list before I travelled the Caribbean isle of Cuba.
-When arriving in Cuba I realised we had made the biggest error in the history of my travel life when we arrived with only enough sun cream for the first few days of our 2 week Cuba trip.
-We had all our toiletries packed and prepped in our backpacks, all except one.
-Our sun cream.
+I spent two weeks in Cuba at the beginning of a long 6 month trip and wish I hard read any kind of Cuba packing list before I travelled the Caribbean island.

 What to pack for Cuba?

-Budget travel to Cuba and backpacking in Cuba is becoming more and more popular as the country becomes more readily available to international tourists.
-If you plan to spend two weeks in Cuba exploring or even longer you’ll want to know what to pack for Cuba and how to hack backpacking in Cuba with your packing list.
+Budget travel and backpacking in Cuba is becoming more and more popular as the country becomes more readily available to international tourists.

 If you have to sacrifice other essentials then do so but not the sun cream.
 Make sure you have enough sun cream to last your full trip, the sun is hotter than hell especially by the ocean and in popular tourists resorts like Trinidad so make sure sun cream is at the absolute top of your Cuba packing list.

-When we realised we didn’t have enough sun cream for our two weeks in Cuba we had to go shopping and what was available to us was not your typical kind of SPF sun cream and looked more like sun block or toothpaste when applied to the skin.
-It is also worth making you aware that sun cream is quite expensive in Cuba so if you are doing Cuba on a budget its unlikely you’ll want this additional expense.
+When we realised we didn’t have enough sun cream for our two weeks in Cuba we had to go shopping and what was available to us was not your typical kind of SPF sun cream.
+It looked more like sun block or toothpaste when applied to the skin.

 After sun cream